Use the list if:

 The noDataText property is used if the list contains no entries.
-A generic “No Data” text is set by default, but we recommend using specific text if possible.
+A generic “No Data” text is set by default, but we recommend replacing it with a more specific text.

 List items can have a count, which is located on the far right of a row.
-It can be used in simple lists, such as those that contain standard list items, to indicate how many subitems the user can expect when navigating on the item.
+You can use the count in simple lists, such as those that contain standard list items, to indicate how many subitems the user can expect when navigating to the item.

 You can set an indicator to highlight unread items, making it easier for the user to discover them (property: showUnread = true).
 If you set this indicator, all texts for the unread items are shown in bold font.